KSDunne/whisper_riding_school/README.md

 ### Color

-Since this business offers outdoor services such as horse riding lessons I chose earthy colours.
+Since this business offers outdoor services such as horse riding lessons I chose earthy colors.
+I also kept accessibility in mind when choosing colors and I used a color blind friendly palette for inspiration.
 Colors were adapted from palettes generated using [Venngage's accessible color palette generator](https://venngage.com/tools/accessible-color-palette-generator).

 Primary Colors - White / Green